 House hacking.
 You’ve heard about it, and people in the ChooseFI community gush over how awesome it is.
 So, what the heck is house hacking and how can you do it?

 So, What Is House Hacking?

-House hacking has also expanded beyond the traditional “multi-unit” definition to encompass any creative ways you can get your housing cost reduced or even down to zero by renting out a spare room with a long term tenant or using Airbnb to bring in cash to cover your living expenses.
+House hacking has also expanded beyond the traditional “multi-unit” definition to encompass any creative ways you can get your housing cost reduced or even down to zero by renting out a spare room with a long-term tenant or using Airbnb to bring in cash to cover your living expenses.

-For some, that means they’ve converted a garage in a hot urban area into a rentable unit, and for others, they find that an airstream trailer they previously let sit in the yard can be monetized for cost-conscious travellers on Airbnb.
+For some, that means they’ve converted a garage in a hot urban area into a rentable unit, and for others, they find that an airstream trailer they previously let sit in the yard can be monetized for cost-conscious travelers on Airbnb.
 Spend any time on Airbnb and you can see a plethora of people being creative to utilize their space, and luckily–that’s part of the allure!

 House Hacking Is A Faster Track To FI

 House hacking can be done without having to make sacrifices on other categories you spend on.
 Housing, for most people, is the biggest monthly expense.
 If you focus on housing costs, you save a bunch.
 If you are spending a lot on housing, every single month it can take the wind from your sails, despite your efforts made in other categories.